Averaging over fast variables in the fluid limit for Markov chains: Application to the supermarket model with memory: The supermarket model with memory

 and

-Hence the first and second terms on the right hand side of (\ref{PEST}) tend to $0$ as $N\to\infty$.
+Hence, the first and second terms on the right-hand side of (\ref {PEST}) tend to $0$ as \mbox{$N\to\infty$}.

-Recall from (\ref{OBB}) and (\ref{OGG}) the form of the events $\O(\b,b)$ and $\O(\g,g)$.
-In the present example, the complementary exceptional events arise either as a result of truncation or because of finite $N$ effects in the fast variable dynamics, as shown by the equation (\ref{BETAB}) and the estimate (\ref{GAMMAG}).
-Recall that $\d(\b,b)=\d$ and $\d(\g,g)=\d/(2\t B)$.
+Recall from (\ref{OBB}) and (\ref{OGG}) the form of the events $\O (\b,b)$ and $\O(\g,g)$.
+In the present example, the complementary exceptional events arise either as a result of truncation or because of finite $N$ effects in the fast variable dynamics, as shown by (\ref{BETAB}) and estimate (\ref{GAMMAG}).
+Recall that ${\delta}(\b,b)={\delta}$ and ${\delta}(\g,g)={\delta }/(2\t B)$.
 Then

-It is straightforward to check that, for all sufficiently large $N$, $\d(\g,g)\ge2t_0(1+\l n)$, which implies that
+It is straightforward to check that, for all sufficiently large $N$, ${\delta}(\g,g)\ge2t_0(1+{\lambda}n)$, which implies that

-To see that $\PP(\O(\beta,b)^c\cup\O(\gamma,g)^c)\to0$ as $N\to\infty$ we use the bound on $\E(A_d(T\wedge t_0))$ proved in Lemma \ref{ADT} and Markov's inequality.
+To see that $\PP(\O(\beta,b)^c\cup\O(\gamma,g)^c)\to0$ as $N\to \infty$, we use the bound on $\E(A_d(T\wedge t_0))$ proved in Lemma~\ref{ADT} and Markov's inequality.
 It then suffices to show that in the limit $N\to\infty$,

 For the term involving $a_d^n$ this is easy.
-For the other term, involving $Na_{d+1}$, we can check that in fact
+For the other term, involving $Na_{d+1}$, we can check that, in fact,